whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 That is, each person accepted _personal responsibility_ to help choose excellent leaders, and to ensure they were leading well.
 If a leader disappointed them, they would choose someone else.

 In this way, lower-ranked warriors would accept their leader's directions, but they _chose_ to accept his directions because they valued his leadership.
 "Choosing to follow" a leader and "being forced to obey" may superficially look similar to outsiders.
-But when the warriors knew that the bravest and most selfless warrior among them was their leader, they didn't need to obey because they wanted to follow.
+But when the warriors knew that the bravest and most selfless warrior among them was their leader, they didn't need to be threatened with punishment because they wanted to follow.

 This is normal in healthy-culture militaries: the warriors choose the best leaders and willingly follow them as long as they lead well, but there is zero submissive obedience.
 This explains why Sioux man Red Cloud said that, before colonization, "We were as free as the winds and like the eagle, heard no man's commands.
-We fought our enemies and feasted our friends."
+We fought our enemies and feasted our friends."[xxx-black elk life of an american visionary|black robe days]

 When each person accepted personal responsibility to _choose who to follow,_ the Apache wound up selecting incredibly capable military leaders.
 In fact, healthy culture militaries were formidable opponents for the United States until the late 1800s, which explains why the US army named so much military equipment after them, including the UH-72 Lakota utility helicopter, AH-64 Apache attack helicopter, and C-12 Huron transport aircraft.[xxx-medium weapon names]